-The Company has and may continue to issue subscription rights that are exercisable for new shares, or raise capital through public or private offerings of convertible debt (potentially in the context of the Funding Program, the loan facility entered into by the Company on 21 November 2021 with Kreos Capital VI (UK) Limited ("Kreos") and Pontifax Medison Finance (Israel) L.P. ("Pontifax Israel") and Pontifax Medison Finance (Cayman) L.P. ("Pontifax Cayman" and together with Pontifax Israel, "Pontifax") (Pontifax together with Kreos, the "Lenders") (the "Loan Facility") or otherwise) or equity securities, or rights to acquire these securities (see also Section 2.8.1 of Section 2 'Risk Factors').
+The Company has and may continue to issue subscription rights that are exercisable for new shares, or to raise capital through public or private offerings of convertible debt (potentially in the context of the Atlas Funding Program or the Loan Facility) or equity securities, or rights to acquire these securities (see also Section 2.8.1 of Section 2 'Risk Factors').
 In connection with such transactions, the Company may, subject to certain conditions, limit or decide to cancel preferential subscription rights of existing shareholders that would otherwise be applicable to capital increases through contributions in cash.
 In addition, preferential subscription rights do not apply to capital increases through contributions in kind.
 Such transactions could therefore dilute shareholders in the Company's share capital, potentially at a price below the stock price, which could have a negative impact on the price of the Shares and the shareholders.
 Reference is also made to the risk factor included under Section 2.8.1 of Section 2 'Risk Factors'.

-The potential dilutive consequences of the Company's existing financing programs (i.e., the Funding Program and the Loan Facility) on the economic and voting rights of the shareholders of the Company are set out in Section 20.
+The potential dilutive consequences of the Company's existing financing programs (i.e., the Atlas Funding Program and the Loan Facility) on the economic and voting rights of the shareholders of the Company are set out in Section 20.

-2.8.4 The Company will not be in a position to pay dividends in the near future and intends to retain all earnings
+2.8.5 The Company will not be in a position to pay dividends in the near future and intends to retain all earnings.

-The Company is not allowed to declare any dividends as long as it does not have any distributable reserves in accordance with article 7:212 of the BCCA, and has not declared or paid dividends on the Shares in the past.
+The Company is not allowed to declare any dividends as long as it does not have any distributable reserves in accordance with article 7:212 of the BCCA and has not declared or paid dividends on the Shares in the past.
 Any declaration of dividends will be based upon the Company's earnings, financial condition, capital requirements and other factors considered important by the Board of Directors.